atreyeem99/ORCA-keywords/README.md

 - `CPCMEQ false ` Which epsilon is used to compute the charges.
 - `#SOMO` Virtual excitations with #s not equal t
 - `Do_is true` Include DOMO->SOMO excitations
+- `DoCD false` Invokes the calculation of CD spectra